All Episodes

 Thank you for taking my call.

-I'm wondering how the Machiavellian empty suit and his democratic buddies are going to fulfill these promises that they have um promised everyone.
+I'm wondering how the Machiavellian empty suit and his Democratic buddies are going to fulfill these promises that they have promised everyone.

-They're, you know, they're champion the cause, they're gonna even the playing field, make those rich people pay, implying that the you know Wall Street's business oriented, so they must be conservative.
+They're going to even the playing field, make those rich people pay, implying that the Wall Street's business-oriented, so they must be conservative.

-So we're gonna attack those rich people and give you a check so you'll feel better.
+So we're going to attack those rich people and give you a check so you'll feel better.

 And then how is McCain, who's in a desperate minority in the House and Senate, how are he and Mrs. Palin going to get what they need?

-Um, you know, the liberal democrats are convincing people that they're gonna champion their cause, that they're gonna even the playing field.
+You know, the Liberal Democrats are convincing people that they're going to champion their cause, that they're going to even the playing field.

 And then what can you say?